 [ After these introductory comments is my book review of Heather’s “Empires and Barbarians: the fall of Rome and the birth of Europe.

-Below I extensively quote from Ward-Perkins “The Fall of Rome: And the End of Civilization” about the role barbarians played since it’s good to keep in mind as you read Heather’s account, and the parallels with illegal immigration and refugees in Europe are especially of interest, since barbarian migrations were driven both by a desire for a better life and fear of the “terrorist” Huns:
+What follows is from Ward-Perkins “The Fall of Rome: And the End of Civilization” about the role barbarians played.
+Keep it in mind as you read Heather’s account, and the parallels with illegal immigration and refugees in Europe today.
+In the past migrations were driven both by a desire for a better life and fear of the “terrorist” Huns, likewise today (except now it’s ISIS):

 “What the empire required was a concerted and united effort against the Goths (then marching through much of Italy and southern Gaul, and sacking Rome itself in 410), and against the Vandals, Sueves, and Alans (who entered Gaul at the very end of 406 and Spain in 409).
 What it got instead were civil wars, which were often prioritized over the struggle with the barbarians…these invading armies were able to pick up and assimilate other adventurers, ready to seek a better life in the service of a successful war band.”
 Especially with “fleeing Gothic slaves, but also by miners escaping the harsh conditions of the state’s gold mines and by people oppressed by the burden of imperial taxation.”